flowroute/jsonrpc-ns/README.md

 See Also
 -----
-txJsonRpc-Netstrings for building high concurrency servers on top of Twisted Python.
+[txjason](https://github.com/flowroute/txjason) for building high concurrency servers and clients on top of Twisted Python.